ni/nimble/packages/nimble-components/src/toggle-tip/specs/toggle-tip-ixd.md

 When the popover height exceeds that of the viewport, the popover should not become scrollable to try and fit in the viewport (not pictured).
 The popover should always be tall enough to show all its content.
 The surrounding content, for example the page itself, should scroll instead.

+Popovers with text should be limited to approximately three lines of text under normal display size at the intended location.

 ## Alignment

-The toggletip popover should avoid obscuring other content where possible. [^1]
+The toggletip popover should avoid obscuring other content where possible. [^1] In particular it should avoid obscuring the content which it annotates.

 [^1]: [Pearson Toggletip requirements](https://accessibility.pearson.com/resources/developers-corner/reference-library/tooltips-and-toggletips/index.php)